 - 6.3 With regard to the HRA the Capital Financing Requirement reflects the HRA Self Financing debt settlement of £136.157m.
-The CFR is slightly below the borrowing figure due to the £0.370m negative capital financing requirement at the commencement of 2011/12.The Council is also limited to a maximum HRA CFR which currently is £150 million for each of 2016/17, 2017/18 and 2018/19. - 6.4 Because of variations in the capital programmes there will be a need to monitor this indicator in year to ensure that the in year limit is not breached by slippage from the previous year or expenditure brought forward from the following year.
+The CFR is slightly below the borrowing figure due to the £0.370m negative capital financing requirement at the commencement of 2011/12.
+The Council is also limited to a maximum HRA CFR which is £150 million each year. - 6.4 Because of variations in the capital programmes there will be a need to monitor this indicator in year to ensure that the in year limit is not breached by slippage from the previous year or expenditure brought forward from the following year.
 This is unlikely but will be kept under review by Finance.